wareck/cgminer-gekko/docs/README.txt

 	To actually build:

-	./autogen.sh	# only needed if building from git repo CFLAGS="-O2 -Wall -march=native" ./configure <options>
+	./autogen.sh	# only needed if building from git repo CFLAGS="-O2 -Wall -march=native -fcommon" ./configure <options>
 	make

 	No installation is necessary.
 You may run cgminer from the build directory directly, but you may do make install if you wish to install cgminer to a system location or location you specified.

+Building on Windows10:

+see windows-build.txt

-Building for windows:
+Building on MacOS

-It is actually easiest to build a windows binary using cross compilation tools provided by "mxe" available at http://mxe.cc/ (use the 32 bit one!)
-Once you have followed the instructions for building mxe:
-	export PATH=(path/to/mxe)/usr/bin/:$PATH
-	CFLAGS="-O2 -Wall -W -march=i686" ./configure --host=i686-pc-mingw32 <options>
-	make

-Native WIN32 build instructions: see windows-build.txt but these instructions are now hopelessly out of date.
+see mac-build.txt

 ---